babiboo39/aws-vpc-terraform/README.md

 Just as the name, this file is where you define all the variables that used in your terraform (if you use variables).

 #### `terraform.tfvars`
 This file is not mandatory, I simply use it to define all the values for each variables that I use.
 Basically, we can just hardcode everything in the `main.tf` or any other terraform files.
 But imagine if you have several terraform files such as `ec2.tf`,`vpc.tf`,`eks.tf`.
 Then I need to create it for several environemt (`development`, `staging`, `production`) where each values of its variables is different.
-So by using `terraform.tfvars`, instead of change every values on each files, you can just change it in this file instead.
+So by using `terraform.tfvars`, instead of changing every value on each file, you can just change it in this file instead.

 ## Usage
 ---